 Educators can often feel overwhelmed by a wide range of edtech choices so we have done our best categorize different websites and include descriptions for how they might be best used in your classroom.
 Our list has useful and informative resources to help teach reading & writing skills to students at all K-12 grade levels.
 It includes links to games for younger students, helpful tools, online communities, and more.
-Check it out below or add the webmix at the top of the page to your Symbaloo account!
+If you would like to save the list for future reference, add the webmix on Symbaloo or follow our Education Webspace.

 Raz-Kids features over 400 interactive, downloadable eBooks and comprehension quizzes for K-5 students.
 Their leveled reading system also helps ensure that kids can find the perfect book for their reading level!